Baddha Konasana (Bound Angle Pose) : Steps & Benefits

 • It involves bringing the soles of your feet together and allowing your knees to fall out to the sides.

-• Press the soles of your feet towards each other and fold forward from the hips if your body allows it.
+• Press the soles of your feet towards each other, bringing your feet closer, and fold forward from the hips if your body allows it.

 A Women practicing Baddha Konasana (Butterfly Pose) on a yoga mat.
 They are seated with their legs bent, soles of the feet touching, and hands holding the feet.
 The knees are gently pressed towards the floor, and the back is straight with a calm and focused expression on their face.